TilpDatLasse/HeisLab2025/elev_algo/README.md

 The basic elevator algorithm
 ============================

 The elevator algorithm is based on preferring to continue in the direction of travel, as long as there are any requests in that direction.
-We implement this algorithm in the `request`-module.
+We implement this algorithm in the `requests`-module.
 The algorithm can be described as follows:
  - Choose direction:
    - Continue in the current direction of travel if there are any further requests in that direction
    - Otherwise, change direction if there are requests in the opposite direction